wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 _Above Tangnag_
 ![Glacial Valley](http://wanderfar.co.uk/MeraIsland/Nepal-76.jpg "Glacial Valley")

 It began with shy awkward introductions at Heathrow and Kathmandu amidst a mountain of blood-red Jagged Globe kit bags.
-However, the real start of the expedition was the back-of-the-neck-hair-raising landing at Lukla’s almost-too-short runway.
+But, the real start of the expedition was the back-of-the-neck-hair-raising landing at Lukla’s almost-too-short runway.
 The next week or so was a (relatively) leisurely acclimatisation trek to Mera high camp through lush terraced farmland, verdant cloud forest, desert tundra and glacial valleys of broken rock, snow and ice (accompanied by the strains of [_“I am a Disco Dancer”_](http://youtu.be/SBOVN9KPg7c) on one Nepali’s music player).
 In quick succession came the slog of summiting Mera Peak, the incredible climb up and down through the out-of-this-world Amphu Labsa pass, and the jumar-assisted ascent of Island Peak.
 Then all too soon was the fast descent to kinder climes via the picturesque natural amphitheatre of Namche Bazaar, and the one big airport waiting room that is Lukla, concluding with a return to the more-than-welcome comforts of the Summit Hotel and Thamel.

 _To Mera La_
 ![Route to Mera La](http://wanderfar.co.uk/MeraIsland/Nepal-144.jpg "Route to Mera La")